 Guitar chord inversions allow you to create different voicings for a given chord.
 These voicings can add a little flavor and variety to the typical chord sound.
-While “chord inversion” may sound complicated, it’s actually quite simple.
-Let’s take a look.
+They’re also easier to play and a bit more versatile.

 What are guitar chord inversions?

 Chord inversions are what the name implies…chords that are inverted.
 What this means is that the arrangement of stacked notes is changed so the root note is no longer in the bass (lowest note) position.
 Before we get into the details of inversions, let’s first do a little review of chord construction.

 Chords are built on triads, or three notes stacked in thirds.
 These triads are formed of the root, 3rd, and 5th intervals.
 As an example, let’s look at the G major chord, which consists of the notes G – B – D.

 The B is a 3rd from the G note and the D is a 3rd away from the B. This example is of a major chord, but the formula remains the same for minor chords as well.
 However, minor chords will contain a ♭3 instead of a major 3.

 To learn more about building chords, check out the following lessons:

 Chords are in the root position when the root note of the chord is in the bass, or lowest, position.
 In terms of the G major chord above, the root position is when the G note is in the bass position.
 So the root position of the G major chord would be: G – B – D.

 The order of the other notes doesn’t matter.
 It can be arranged R-3-5, R-5-3 etc. The only thing that matters is the note in the bass position as this is what determines the inversion.

 This is universal to all chords, whether you’re talking about G major, A minor chord inversions or any other.